HOME

 FOR REPAIRS:

-pavers, aggregate, and screening can be easily removed and reset by hand or using light equipment
+Easy removal & replacement: Pavers, aggregate, and screening can be easily removed and reset by hand or using light equipment, thereby protecting adjacent properties.

-after spot excavation work is complete, concrete chunks usually get thrown back into plumbers ditches by the contractor, thereby creating future subsidence problems
+After excavation work is complete, concrete chunks usually get thrown back into plumbers ditches by contractors, which cannot be properly tamped down, thereby creating future subsidence problems.

-pavers serve as a vital "early warning system" for dangerous subsidence issues below, as they slowly begin to collapse into any hole developing under the street or sidewalk due to leaks in plumbing or other causes
+Pavers serve as a vital "early warning system" for subsidence issues, as they slowly begin to collapse into any hole developing under the street or sidewalk, due to leaks in plumbing or other causes, and thereby giving homeowners an opportunity to fix the problem before it becomes catastrophic.

 tightly-fitted pavers with minimal screening between them makes walking or biking a safer experience